Table of contents

 This should give you a good overview of walking tours in the individual regions.
 If I have new and up-to-date information, I will add it.
 There are also many small and large tours that I have not yet published.
 I will also refer to these tours and tracks in the categories and will upload the tracks.
 I have already tidied up the download area on Tenerife.
 There you will find all tracks in new folders, which are assigned to the corresponding categories and region.
 Today’s “Overview” article starts with the Teno Mountains.

-Teno Mountains in the northwest of Tenerife belong – like the Anaga Mountains – to the oldest parts of the island.
-The highest mountain is the Great Gala with a height of 1345 metres.
+The Teno Mountains in the northwest of Tenerife belong – like the Anaga Mountains – to the oldest parts of the island.
+Here the highest mountain is the Great Gala with a height of 1345 metres.
 The Teno Mountains were formed 17 million years ago as an independent island.
 It is criss-crossed by a large number of deep gorges (barrancos) of volcanic origin, which drop steeply to the coast.
 The most famous gorge on the island is the Barranco de Masca.
-Formerly visited by many hundreds of tourists daily, it has now been closed for several years and is awaiting reopening.
+Formerly visited by many hundreds of tourists daily, it was closed for a long time and reopened in 2021.

 The gorges of the Teno Mountains drop steeply into the sea in the west at about 600 metres (Acantilados de Los Gigantes).
 For hikers, the many gorges or ridge walks are therefore particularly interesting.
 But there are also many attractive hikes on the north side of the Teno Mountains, some of which lead through the cloud forest covered with ferns.
 In addition, there are numerous tunnel or canal hikes.
 The Teno Mountains extend from the towns in the north (Buenavista del Norte, Los Silos) to Santiago del Teide and Los Gigantes in the southwest.
 Within the mountains are many small villages whose inhabitants mainly practise traditional Canarian agriculture.
 Here, too, there is a lot to discover on the hikes in terms of culture, agriculture, flora and fauna.